JakeSteam/minimaJake/README.md

 The easiest way is to just [copy the `_config.yml`](https://github.com/JakeSteam/blog-programming/blob/main/_config.yml) from one of the blogs using this theme, updating the name / accent colour etc as desired.

-The theme is imported via `remote_theme: JakeSteam/minimaJake`, optionally adding `@1.0.2` to specify a release from [the releases page](https://github.com/JakeSteam/minimaJake/releases).
+The theme is imported via `remote_theme: JakeSteam/minimaJake`, optionally adding `@1.0.9` to specify a release from [the releases page](https://github.com/JakeSteam/minimaJake/releases).

 ## Additions

 Native (liquid) features:

-* Table of contents (toggleable)
+* Table of contents (toggleable & collapsible)
 * Linkable headers
 * Tag system
 * Pagination improvements